isaakdecoene/spheroid_classifier/README.md

+# Spheroid Classifier

-This folder contains all files needed in the automated image analysis pipeline.
+This project contains all files needed in the automated image analysis pipeline.

+All software is in a docker container which is available at [hub.docker.com/r/gnasello/spheroid-env](https://hub.docker.com/r/gnasello/spheroid-env)

-Files used for the automated analysis.
+## Files used for the automated analysis.
 --------------------------------------------

 - rgbtiff_to_hdf5: this was used to convert the raw RGB .tiff pink images to grayvalue hdf5 files that can be read by Ilastik.